 Landing on the perfect tech stack for a project is quite rewarding.
 You will end up with a scalable development cycle capable of adjusting to business needs, the skill of your developers, and the availability of resources.

 Wrong tech stack choices, in turn, can lead to these problems:

 - Growing with an old technology that will be hard to support in the future: The world of technology is full of uncertainties as new technologies emerge while others get forgotten.
 This does not mean that no stable or reliable technologies exist on the market, but going with the newer thing may oftentimes be the safer bet for large-scale projects.
 Newer technologies are better for two major reasons:

 - Poor quality of integrated components: Third-party integrations are among the most frequent causes of security breaches in software.
 Security concerns aside, most integrations require specific skill sets from developers.
 This raises the risk of getting stuck with a particular team regardless of whether you are satisfied with their results as the alternative is to remake the product from scratch.

 - Higher maintenance costs and more re-work: Speaking of third-party integrations, various choices and options don’t differ in functionality alone.
 Ongoing fees and licensing costs differ as well.
 Picking a solution that does not scale well or grows in price too much as your project progresses will lead to greater investments on your side.
 Moreover, replacing one integration with another on later development stages demands colossal volumes of re-work.
-Click here to learn more what are the reasons for the high maintenance costs of software.

 Integrations and As-A-Service products VS custom components